 Education: Another important application area of the Internet of Things is education.
 The Internet of Things helps fill gaps and loopholes in the education industry.
 It improves the quality of education provided to students by optimizing costs.
 It also improves management and management by considering student reactions and performance.

 Municipal Engineering: Smart cities are an example of the efficiency and scale of this technology.
-What is commendable is its integration in areas such as transportation, medical, armed forces and security.
+What is commendable is its integration in areas such as transportation, medicine, armed forces and security.

 Advantages of the Internet of Things

 The Internet of Things uses sensors and the Internet to integrate software and hardware resources.
 The interconnection of these multiple embedded devices leads to automation in different fields, which enables advanced applications, brings accuracy, efficiency, and requires almost no human intervention.
 It covers technologies such as smartphones, smart meters, smart grids, smart homes, smart transportation, and smart cities.
 It has the following advantages.